x-govuk/govuk-eleventy-plugin/docs/markdown-advanced.md

 ### Syntax highlighting

-This feature allows you to add color highlighting for whatever language your code was written in.
+This feature allows you to add color highlighting different programming languages.
 To add syntax highlighting, specify a language next to the backticks before the fenced code block.

 ````markdown
 ```json